eyerean/festival-planner-fe/README.md

 For the time being the official mongo database linked with this project is private, but you can run one locally and update the `config.js` file of the BE (details in the BE repo).

 ### Setup
+Add a `.env` file with the contents of the `.env.example` you will find in this repo.
+The `NODE_PATH=src` will enable use of absolute imports.

-Run `yarn install` to install all dependencies.
+Run `yarn` or `yarn install` to install all dependencies.

 Run `yarn start` to start the FE app.